-This cafe-bookstore hybrid, the first of its kind in the District when it opened in 1976, is located in Dupont Circle and has been repeatedly referred to as an “institution” of DC over the years.
-Enjoy craft cocktails and beer while reading one of your favorite authors, and know that time is not a factor: the store stays open until 1 a.m. on weekdays and until 3 a.m. on Fridays and Saturdays.
-Set in a glass-covered sunroom with a garage door, the cafe oozes coziness and offers a delicious bistro-inspired seasonal menun.
-Kramerbooks also hosts readings, tastings and other events – check the calendar before you go.
+The cafe-bookstore hybrid, famously the first of its kind in the District when it opened in 1976, is located in Dupont Circle and has been repeatedly referred to as an “institution” over the years.
+Enjoy craft cocktails and beer while reading one of your favorite authors.
+Set in a glass-covered sunroom with a garage door, the cafe oozes coziness and offers a delicious bistro-inspired seasonal menu.
+Kramers also hosts readings, tastings and other events.

-Located in Upper Northwest, Politics & Prose has made its Connecticut Avenue location a hotbed for literary types.
-Discussions and readings from acclaimed and celebrity authors are held there frequently, so make sure to check the calendar before your visit.
+With three locations in the District, Politics & Prose has made a name for itself as a hotbed for literary types.
+Discussions and readings from acclaimed and celebrity authors are held frequently, so make sure to check the calendar before your visit.
 The incredibly knowledgeable staff is always open to conversation and to help you with your book-purchasing decision, whether it’s for yourself or a friend.
 Shopping for younger ones?
 No worries, because there’s a large section devoted to books for children and teens.

 Used and rare books from nearly every category imaginable can be tracked down at The Lantern, located just off of Wisconsin Avenue in historic Georgetown.
 Donated materials are all that you will find, but the range of choices is staggering.
 Books on antiques and philosophy will be on the shelves, as well as sheet music.
 Of course, dramatic novels and children’s books can be found as well.
 And if you’re looking for a soundtrack to your reading session, The Lantern offers both vinyl and CDs.
 The store has an excellent selection of operas and classical music to go along with pop, jazz and folk albums as well.
 True vinyl nuts will dig the assorted 78s.

 Nestled in the heart of the Dupont Circle neighborhood, Second Story Books is renowned for its immense collection of used and rare books, so your chances of uncovering a treasure are high.
-Its vast library contains voluminous collections and valuable books from authors both famous and under the literary radar, and don’t miss out on the Rare Book Room.
+Its vast library contains voluminous collections and valuable books from authors both famous and under the literary radar, and don’t miss out on the Rare Book Room and regular sidewalk sales.
 A special twist: Allan Stypeck, Second Story’s owner, is an accredited appraiser of personal property, fine art and antiquities.
 Make an inquiry at the Rockville, Md. store and you may realize you’re holding on to a treasure.